Streampunk/node-red-contrib-dynamorse-transition/README.md

     npm install node-red-contrib-dynamorse-transition

+The transition value can be controlled via UDP messages from an [Open Sound Control](http://opensoundcontrol.org/introduction-osc) device such as [Lemur](https://liine.net/en/products/lemur/) or [TouchOSC](https://hexler.net/software/touchosc).
+Each node should be configured with a UDP Port number and the control string to use to indicate the value.

 ## Status, support and further development

 Contributions can be made via pull requests and will be considered by the author on their merits.
 Enhancement requests and bug reports should be raised as github issues.
 For support, please contact [Streampunk Media](http://www.streampunk.media/).